-Whenever I know I am visiting a country (or for that matter town or city) for the first time, naturally my first instinct is to find out where’s good to eat!
-That, and due to the nature of this blog, any hidden elements of ‘foodie randomness’ that may be occurring within the vicinity!
+Whenever I know I am visiting a country for the first time, or for that matter town or city, naturally my initial instinct is to find out where’s good to eat.
+That, and due to the nature of this blog, any hidden elements of ‘foodie randomness’ that may be occurring within the vicinity.
 Needless to say when I found out we were heading to Cyprus for a week, my thoughts immediately turned to food.

-Staying in Pafos, and without transport with the exception of local taxis or buses – but with a severe lack of timetables!, my search radius was, on this occasion, a little limited.
-However, a popular eatery that kept coming up time and time again was 7 St. Georges Tavern, so naturally I wanted to find out what all the hype was about.
+Staying in Pafos, and without transport with the exception of local taxis or buses, my search radius was, on this occasion, a little limited.
+However, a popular eatery that kept coming up time and time again was 7 St Georges Tavern, so naturally I wanted to find out what all of the hype was about.

 Arriving outside a very unassuming traditional stone and wood building, which quite frankly I probably would have missed if we hadn’t taken a taxi, I have to say I was initially a little worried.
-However, this lasted all of two seconds as we entered the tavern and were transported to Cyprus!
-Yes…I am aware that I was actually in Cyprus already, but after a week of ‘hotel’ food in a hotel ‘restaurant’ – this came as a welcome relief.
+However, this lasted all of two seconds as we entered the tavern and were transported to Cyprus.
+Yes…I am aware that I was actually in Cyprus already, but after a week of ‘hotel’ food – this came as a welcome relief.

 With two spacious interlinked dining areas, complete with stone floors, wooden tables and chairs* and a wicker ceiling…oh and a friendly neighbourhood cat; the ambience of the tavern was what I would consider rustic Cypriot home life to be like.
-This combined with the low lighting, traditional household items on display (including a very interesting book on aromatic and spicy plants in Cyprus – ha ha!), Cypriot music and the faint hint of smokiness from the raging wood burner outside, made for a very pleasant dining atmosphere.
+This combined with the low lighting, traditional household items on display, Cypriot music and the faint hint of smokiness from the raging wood burner outside, made for a very pleasant dining atmosphere.

 Again offering a Cypriot meze at 17€ each and 8.50€ for children, I was keen to see how and if this differed from the very traditional meze I had experienced earlier on in the week at Kamares Taverna in Lofou.

-As I found out, 7 St. Georges is the family run restaurant of George, Damian and Ben Demetriades; a welcoming and helpful Ben was quick to explain the concept behind their traditional and seasonal Cypriot meze or ‘little delicacies’.
-Basically and in short, they feed you till you say stop (based on my previous meze experience, that’ll be the 2nd course then!)
+As I found out, 7 St Georges is the family run restaurant of George, Damian and Ben Demetriades; a welcoming and helpful Ben was quick to explain the concept behind their traditional and seasonal Cypriot meze or ‘little delicacies’.
+Basically and in short, they feed you till you say stop (based on my previous meze experience, that will be the 2nd course then).

-The longer version being that a typical meze at 7 St. Georges starts with salad and between 6-10 appetizers that differ every night but may include, homegrown olives, cured meats, dips and pickles.
-Continuing with a variety of traditional and sometimes contemporary meat and vegetable dishes, you can expect to get through roughly 20 dishes, depending on how much you can eat…I refer back to the point above…argh!
+The longer version being that a typical meze at 7 St Georges starts with salad and between 6-10 appetizers that differ every night but may include, homegrown olives, cured meats, dips and pickles.
+Continuing with a variety of traditional and sometimes contemporary meat and vegetable dishes, you can expect to get through roughly 20 dishes, depending on how much you can eat.

-After a long and warm day (temperatures were floating around the 28°C mark), the accompanying large carafe of house wine was a welcome sight.
-While it wasn’t the best wine I’ve ever tasted, it was cold and wet…objectives met and we headed onto the food…
+After a long and warm day (temperatures were around the 28°C mark), the accompanying large carafe of house wine was a welcome sight.
+While it wasn’t the best wine I’ve ever tasted, it was cold and wet…objectives met and we headed onto the food.

-A salad dish of pure beauty – the freshest tomatoes (the photo didn’t do it justice)
+A salad dish of pure beauty, with the freshest tomatoes (the photo didn’t do it justice)

 A selection of dips including hummus pickled samphire (a reoccurring ingredient in this Meze), potatoes, yoghurt, tomatoes, carrots and peppers served with fresh (it came out steaming) currant home-made bread.